pmariyasinghe/NetAutomation/README.md

 ## Network Automation lab

-Please note my lab is pretty much similar to LAB topolgy used in the following link.
+Please note my lab is pretty much similar to LAB topolgy used in the link below.

 https://the-bitmask.com/2017/07/11/arista-veos-l3slv-part1/

-Whole idea behind designing a lab, using vEOS, VXLAN and KVM, was encouraged by above article.
-Therefore Hats off to Pablo Narváez's  who did a great job putting this article together making it possible to someone like me to exeriment complex networking concepts in virtual environments.
+The above article which actually inspired me to design a lab using vEOS, VXLAN and KVM.
+Therefore Hats off to Pablo Narváez's who did a great job putting this article together making it possible for someone like me to exeriment complex networking concepts in virtual environments.